Why Too Much Exercise Is Bad For You

 Proteins are the building blocks of the body.
 They are critical for muscle building and repair.
 These are available from sources such as poultry, fish, red meat etc. Carbohydrates provide energy to perform regular every day activities.
 They also help with the protein and fat conversions in the body.
 Simple carbohydrates are obtained from fruits, vegetables and dairy products while cereals, bread and whole grains are sources of complex carbohydrates.

 Regular intake of fat is also essential for the body.
-Omega 3 fatty acids like DHA and EPA, polyunsaturated and monounsaturated fats are important for many different systemic functions in the body.
+Omega-3 fatty acids like DHA and EPA, polyunsaturated and monounsaturated fats are important for many different systemic functions in the body.
 Small amounts of saturated fat are good for you too, because saturated fat helps support important functions such as the endocrine and reproductive systems.

 Amino acids are the core of proteins.
 Essential amino acids such as L-tyrosine, L-methionine, L-carnosine, Taurine, L-arginine, and L-glutathione are not only needed by the body, they also help with the support, function and repair of muscles post-exercise and recovery.
 Since they are not produced by the body, you need to ingest them via their food sources, namely red meat, poultry and eggs or via supplements containing the right formulation of these amino acids and other beneficial ingredients for health and wellbeing.